Did God forbid Adam and Eve to include hamburger in their diet?

 The third element of Ken Ham’s concern is a bit trickier to deal with, as it involves looking at the history of Christian interpretation of the Bible.
 Is the Young Earth view that teaches of no animal death before the Fall a 2,000 year view of the church?
 If so, does the evidence presented here sufficiently challenge that view, and meet the burden of proof?

 While a strong case can be made that many in the early church did not believe that there was any animal death before the Fall, there is evidence to show that this view was neither universal nor uniform.
-For example, in the Book of 2nd Enoch, written probably by either a Jewish or Christian writer, generally dated to the first century C.E., the author claims that Adam’s sin did not precipitate a curse involving the animals, and therefore was not a cause of death for animals:
+For example, in the Book of 2nd Enoch, written probably by either a Jewish or Christian writer, generally dated to the first century C.E., the author claims that Adam’s sin did not precipitate a curse involving the animals, and therefore was not a cause of death for animals.
+For God in 2 Enoch says:

 “But I cursed ignorance, but what I had blessed previously, those I did not curse.
 I curse not man, nor the earth nor other creatures, but man’s evil fruit, and his works”.
 (2 Enoch 31:6)